docker/docs/installation/plan-production-install.md

 ## Using external CAs

 You can customize UCP to use certificates signed by an external Certificate Authority.
-If you decide to use your own CAs take in considerat that:
+If you decide to use your own CAs take in consideration that:

 * During the installation you need to copy the ca.pem, cert.pem, and key.pem
 files across all controller hosts,